 The recalled sprouts were packaged in plastic clamshell containers with a brightly colored round label on the top and were distributed throughout the Midwest to grocery stores, co-ops, restaurants, salad bars and commercial food service operations.

 “In this outbreak, the pathogen is E. coli O157:NM, a highly dangerous bacteria.
-Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Elliot Olsen a food safety attorney with the law firm PritzkerOlsen.
+Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Ryan Osterholm, a food safety attorney.

-Symptoms of an E. coli infection, which usually develop between two and five days after exposure and last up to ten days, include stomach cramps and diarrhea, that is sometimes bloody.
+Symptoms of an E. coli infection, which usually develop between two and five days after exposure and last up to ten days, include stomach cramps and diarrhea, that is sometimes bloody or watery.
 Sometimes these symptoms are accompanied by a low-grade fever.

 Some people with E. coli infections develop serious complications including hemolytic uremic syndrome (HUS) which leads to kidney failure.
 Those most at risk for contracting an E. coli infection and developing complications are children, seniors and those with weakened immune systems.
 There have been no reported cases of HUS in this outbreak, according to state and federal health officials.